Detectability of microlensed gravitational waves: Results

-Here we discuss wave optics suppression of microlensing effects for type \Rom{2} macroimages.
-Similarly to \citet{mishra}, we observe that the normalized amplification factor in full wave optics treatment reduces to unity when $f \to 0$.
-The same convergence occurs for the phase $\arg(F)$, which reduces to a phase shift of $\pi/2$ when $f \to 0$, which is the expected result for a type \Rom{2} macroimage.
+Similarly to \citet{mishra}, we observe that the normalized amplification factor $\left| F\right|/\sqrt{\mu}$ in full wave optics treatment reduces to unity when $f \to 0$.
+The same convergence occurs for the phase $\arg(F)$, which reduces to a phase shift of $\pi/2$ when $f \to 0$, which is the expected result for a type-\Rom{2} macroimage.
 Low frequency corresponds to GWs of wavelength larger than the Schwarzschild radius, while diffraction occurs when its wavelength is comparable to the Schwarzschild radius.
-Thus, GWs with longer wavelengths are more affected by the diffraction effects.
-Such a phenomenon is similar to that of type \Rom{1} image microlensing \citep{cheung2020microlensing}, and in line with previous findings~\citep{mishra}.
-Figure \ref{fig:lensedwaveform} shows the microlensed waveform with microlens masses $m \in \{0,100\} {\rm M}_{\odot} $ in the frequency and time domains.
-An \textsc{IMRPhenomXPHM} waveform generated by a $(80, 80) {\rm M}_{\odot}$ binary black hole merger using the \textsc{pycbc} package~\citep{pycbc} is used, and the full lensed signal is calculated with (\ref{eq:amplification}).
-In order to perform parameter inference, the full wave optics effects should be taken into account.
+Thus, GWs with longer wavelengths are more suppressed by the diffraction effects.
+Such a phenomenon is similar to that of type-\Rom{1} image microlensing \citep{Cheung_2021}, and in line with previous findings~\citep{mishra}.

 We then investigate how the location and the mass of the microlens affects the wave optics suppression.
-Figure \ref{fig:variation} shows the amplification factor in different scenarios with variable location and mass of the microlens.
-Wave optics suppression is still significant for all the cases, with $F$ converging to $1$ at low frequencies.
-Interestingly, the low frequency behavior is asymptotically independent of changes in the micro impact parameter $\eta_{\rm m}$, which is an effect similar to the type \Rom{1} macroimage case shown in Figure 7 of \cite{cheung2020microlensing}.
+Figs \ref{fig:variation_distance} and \ref{fig:variation_mass} show the amplification factor in different scenarios with variable location and mass of the microlens.
+Wave optics suppression presents regardless of the micro-impact parameter and the mass of the microlens, with $F$ converging to $1$ at low frequencies.
+Interestingly, the low frequency behavior is asymptotically independent of changes in the micro-impact parameter $\eta_{\rm m}$, which is an effect similar to the type-\Rom{1} macroimage case shown in Fig. 7 of \cite{Cheung_2021}.

-\subsection{Demagnification for the microlensed type 2 image}
+\subsection{Demagnification for the microlensed type-\Rom{2} image}

-We examine the effective magnification due to microlensing around type \Rom{2} macroimages.
-We define the effective micro-magnification as
+We examine the effective magnification due to microlensing around type-\Rom{2} macroimages.
+We define the effective micro magnification as

 where

 is an inner product weighted by the power spectral density (PSD) $S_{\rm n}(f)$ of LIGO \citep{PhysRevD.93.112004}.
 The dependency of frequency of amplification factor is removed by taking the noise weighted inner product. $\mu_{\rm m}$ can be seen as the microlens's contribution to the magnification of the lensed GW.
 As the magnification is vital in the localization and follow-up cosmography of strongly lensed GWs \citep[e.g.][]{Sereno:2011ty,hannuksela2020localizing,Yu:2020agu}, if $\mu_{\rm m}$ significantly deviates from $1$, microlensing might contaminate the signal to a degree that would affect these studies.